Financials at Your Fingertips: Crafting the Right Credit Request

 Frequently Asked Questions

-Is it normal to send a financial statement request letter?
+Is it normal to request financial statements?

-What is the concept of risk appetite?
+What is risk appetite?

 Are audited financial statements required?